Sherv01/sherv01.github.io/Non-Template-Files/Gamify/README.md

 # Gamify

 This is a web game developed using HTML, CSS, and JavaScript.
+It is a web game adaptation of my very first coding project, Gamify.
+The original Python file with the refined code can be found in the coding portfolio repository on my GitHub.

 ## How to Run Locally